BDC Hamburger Icon

 Why influencer marketing is losing influence

 Influencer marketing isn’t always well-received among your target audience.
-Whether you pick a controversial influencer or get caught up in social media drama, you can encounter a few risks when utilizing influencer marketing.
+Whether you pick a controversial influencer or get caught up in social media drama, you can encounter a few risks.

 Trust issues

 One metric that’s certainly peaked in influencer marketing is trust.
-Inflating your Instagram follower count is easy and inexpensive: “Follow farms” can sell Instagram users thousands of fake followers for the price of an Uber ride.
-For a small premium, these followers can be “engaged” followers – fake accounts that not only follow you but like your pictures, thus raising the all-important likes-to-followers ratio.
+Inflating your Instagram follower count is easy and inexpensive; “follow farms” can sell Instagram users thousands of fake followers for the price of an Uber ride.
+For a small premium, these followers can be “engaged” followers — fake accounts that not only follow you but like your pictures; this, in turn, raises the all-important likes-to-followers ratio.

-Users can also set up “follow-unfollow” bots, which scrape the followers of competitor brands or influencers and follow them, get followed back, and then automatically unfollow a few days later.
+Users can also set up “follow-unfollow” bots.
+These bots scrape the followers of competitor brands or influencers and follow them.
+They then get followed back and automatically unfollow a few days later.
 The practice is not merely deceptive to other Instagram users, but it’s also costly to sponsors.
-A recent report by CHEQ and the University of Baltimore estimates fake followers cost brands $1.3 billion.

 #SponCon

-One example is the practice of “SponCon,” which is when users tag brands in photos and captions in a way that suggests product placement without any sort of business dealing with the brand.
-The con is twofold: It signals a certain lifestyle to followers and credibility to actual potential sponsors.
+One example is the practice of “SponCon.”
+This method is when users tag brands in photos and captions in a way that suggests product placement without any sort of business dealing with the brand.
+The con is twofold: It signals a lifestyle to followers and credibility to potential sponsors.

 Insincerity